w3c/respec-vc/README.md

 ### Set Specific Tabs to Display

-The `data-vc-tabs` property can be set to the following values to customize the tabs displayed:
+The `data-vc-tabs` property can be set to a space delimited list containing any of the following values to customize the tabs displayed:

 On by default:
 * `ecdsa-rdfc-2019` - https://www.w3.org/TR/vc-di-ecdsa/